antonycourtney/tad/NOTES.md

 [X] Ensure we can open directories from open dialog (openDialog / showOpenDialogSync) [X] Probably want a way to specify (multiple) data sources and files to open on command line.
 [X] opening of sqlite files from cmd line
-[ ] opening of sqlite files from open dialog
+[X] opening of sqlite files from open dialog
 [X] opening of duckdb files from cmd line
-[ ] opening of duckdb files from open dialog
+[X] opening of duckdb files from open dialog
+[ ] Make File...Open follow same approach as switching source table in sidebar: prompt if changed.
+(Requires also adding a "New Tad Window" and "Open in New Window..." to app menus) [ ] Only allow opening of known extensions (".csv", ".tsv", ".parquet") from reltab-fs (indicate in UI?)
 [ ] Do we still need --no-headers?
 [ ] Figure out saving and loading of Tad files, since we support in-memory tables as well as file imports